-If a Key Reseller, OEM or Other Significant Customer Cancels or Delays a Large Purchase, Extreme's Revenues May Decline and the Price of Its Stock May Fall number of resellers, OEMs and other customers have accounted for a significant portion of our revenue.
+If a Key Reseller, OEM or Other Significant Customer Cancels or Delays a Large Purchase, Extreme's Revenues May Decline and the Price of Its Stock May Fall limited number of resellers, OEMs and other customers have accounted for a significant portion of our revenue.
 If any of our large customers stop or delay purchases, our revenue and profitability would be adversely affected.
-For the quarter ended September 30, 1998, Allied Telesis KK, Compaq and Tokyo Electron Ltd. accounted for 11%, 18% and 14% of our net revenue, respectively, and for the quarter ended September 30, 1999, Compaq and Hitachi Cable accounted for 23% and 11% of our net revenue, respectively.
+For the six months ended December 31, 1998, Compaq and Hitachi Cable accounted for 17% and 11% of our net revenue, respectively, and for the six months ended December 31, 1999, Compaq and Hitachi Cable accounted for 14% and 11% of our net revenue, respectively.
 Compaq is both an OEM and an end-user customer.
-Because our expense levels are based on our expectations as to future revenue and to a large extent are fixed in the short term, a substantial reduction or delay in sales of our products to, or the loss of any significant reseller, OEM or other customer, or unexpected returns from resellers could harm our business, operating results and financial condition.
+Because our expense levels are based on our $\,$ expectations as to future revenue and to a large extent are fixed in the short term, a substantial reduction or delay in sales of our products to, or the loss of any significant reseller, OEM or other customer, or unexpected returns from resellers could harm our business, operating results and financial condition.
 Although our largest customers may vary from period-to-period, we anticipate that our operating results for any given period will continue to depend to a significant extent on large orders from a small number of customers, particularly in light of the high sales price per unit of our products and the length of our sales cycles.

-To date, a limited
+To date, a